Individual Sensitivity Preprocessing for Data Privacy: Efficient Implementation of Several Statistical Measures

 \subsection{Accuracy bounds for mean}

-In the previous section, we showed that for several important statistical measures we could give a simple efficient version of our general algorithm.
-To complement this result, we further examine the mean function and give strong bounds on the accuracy guarantees.
+We next consider the mean function, and provide strong bounds on the accuracy of our \sensitivity.
 While the analysis will be rather involved, we believe that the ultimate guarantees are highly intuitive.
 Our proof will also show that for databases with entries bounded in a $\Delta$ sensitivity range, we perfectly preserve the accuracy between our new function and the mean function.
 Further, the key ideas in our proof are closely related to the construction of our recursive function, and we believe could be extended to other functions using a similar framework.

 The general proof idea will be to give two simpler recursive functions that yield reasonably tight upper and lower bounds on our function.
 Due to their further simplicity, it will be much easier to give nice error bounds with respect to the true mean for these functions.